-After you have selected the Views, Sheets, and Schedules to review, Ideate SpellCheck will locate and display important information about each error as described below.
+After you have selected the Views, Sheets, and Schedules to review, Ideate SpellCheck for Revit will locate and display important information about each error as described below.

 The top part of the Ideate SpellCheck displays information that relates to the current view.
 This could be a Sheet, Schedule, or other View.
 The functionality of the “Skip View” button depends upon the scope of the Views being checked.
 Using this button will cause Ideate SpellCheck to move to the next Sheet if Sheets are being checked, ignoring any Views placed on that Sheet.
 Otherwise the “Skip View” button will move to the next View or Schedule.